National Union of Agricultural and Allied Workers: Split from the Liberals and affiliation to Labour

+In 1920, the Union became the National Union of Agricultural Workers (NUAW).

+Decline and amalgamation

+The post-war period in Britain saw a decline in the number of farmworkers from 750,000 in 1946 to under 200,000 in 1976.
+Over the same period, the NUAW lost half of its membership despite strong recruitment centred on agricultural auxiliary workers—such as those working in the transport and retail of food and agricultural goods.
+In part reflecting this, in 1968 the Union took on its final name, the National Union of Agricultural and Allied Workers (NUAAW).

+In 1982, the union was dissolved and became part of the already existing Agricultural Section of the Transport and General Workers' Union (TGWU). the TGWU itself merged with Amicus in 2007 to form Unite the Union.
+The NUAAW's contemporary successor is currently the Food, Drink and Agricultural Workers Section of Unite the Union, which operates the NUAAWs publication, The Landworker.

+Function and culture

-The union not only fought for worker's rights but also provide social activities.
+The Union not only fought for worker's rights but also provide social activities.

-The union's stronghold was in Norfolk, Lincolnshire and Dorset with over 90% of agricultural labourers being in membership.
+The Union's stronghold was in Norfolk, Lincolnshire and Dorset with over 90% of agricultural labourers being in membership.

 William "Bill" Holmes, NUAW General Secretary once told an audience of American trade unionists:

 "In many of our villages, a man who joins a trade union is worthy of the Victoria Cross that's won on a battlefield.
 In many villages he dare not be known to be a member of the union.
 But to be a branch secretary!
 That is to risk one's livelihood every day in the week".

-The union's journal was The Landworker.

-The union became the Agricultural Section of the Transport and General Workers' Union in 1982.
-The Dorset County Committee organises the annual Tolpuddle Martyrs festival along with the TUC.
+The Dorset County Committee organises the annual Tolpuddle Martyrs festival along with the Trades Union Congress.

 Election results

 The union worked closely with the Labour Party from its early years.
 Until 1945, it contributed election expenses to some candidates, but no ongoing expenses to those who won election, and therefore it is often not listed as a sponsor in this period.